qizheYang/usc_csci420_f25_a1/README.md

 ### Random Height

 Unfortunately, this changing algorithm is a high time complexity, meaning it might run slower than designed (0.01s / frame) if the input is big.
 It runs smoothly for the spiral.jpg in my testing.
+To activate, press `y`.

 ### Coding